Succulent Soil – Everything you need to know

 Sublime Succulents may collect a share of sales or other compensation from the links on this page.

-The soil in which you put your succulent is probably the most important decision you’ll make regarding that fat plant, so we are going to tell you how to do it right.
+The soil in which you put your succulent is probably the most important decision you’ll make regarding that fat plant.
+Without the right type of potting mix, your succulents are at risk of developing deadly root rot, so choose your soil wisely!

 Wait, I need special soil for my succulents?